Ted Radcliffe: Pro ball

-In the next season, Radcliffe had trouble securing his release from the Brooklyn Eagles of the Negro leagues, but on June 21 he joined the integrated Bismarck Churchills.
+In the next season, Radcliffe had trouble securing his release from the Brooklyn Eagles of the Negro leagues, but on June 21 he joined the integrated Bismarck Club.
 Along with Satchel Paige, Moose Johnson, and others, Radcliffe helped to lead the club to the first National Semipro Championship.
 This North Dakota team was owned by Neil Churchill, a car dealer.
 Other Negro leaguers on the team included Chet Brewer, Hilton Smith, Barney Morris and Quincy Trouppe.

 Radcliffe managed the Memphis Red Sox in 1937 as well as catching and pitching for them.
 He stayed there for 1938 and in 1943, aged 41, he rejoined the Chicago American Giants.
 Despite his age, Radcliffe won the Negro American League MVP award that season and a year later he struck a home run into the upper deck of Comiskey Park for the highlight of that season's East-West All-Star game.

 In 1945 Radcliffe played for the Kansas City Monarchs and roomed with Jackie Robinson.
 He integrated two semipro leagues, the Southern Minny (Minnesota) and the Michigan-Indiana League in 1948, by signing black and white players.
 In 1950 Radcliffe managed the Chicago American Giants of the Negro American League.
 The team's owner, Dr. J. B. Martin, was concerned about black players joining Major League teams; he instructed Radcliffe to sign white players.
 Radcliffe recruited at least five young white players, including Lou Chirban and Lou Clarizio.

 As player-manager with the Elmwood Giants in the Manitoba-Dakota League in 1951, Radcliffe batted .459 with a 3–0 pitching record; in 1952, at the age of 50, he batted .364 with a 1–0 pitching mark.
 A 1952 Pittsburgh Courier poll of Negro league experts named Double Duty the fifth greatest catcher in Negro league history and the 17th greatest pitcher.
 He retired two years later as a player-manager in Winnipeg, Manitoba, Canada.
 His peak earnings had been $850 a month; the top rate for a major league player of the time was $10,000, paid monthly to Hank Greenberg in 1947.

 In the 1960s, Radcliffe was employed as a baseball scout including for a time with the Cleveland Indians.